magento/devdocs/guides/v2.1/cloud/env/variables-global.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1.4 and later

-Enable generation of static content when requested by a user.
+Enable generation of static content when requested by a user (SCD).
 This is ideal for the development and testing workflow, because it decreases the deployment time.

 Pre-loading the cache using the [`post_deploy` hook]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#hooks) reduces site downtime.
 The cache warming is available only for Pro projects that contain Staging and Production environments in the Project Web UI and for Starter projects.
 Add the `SCD_ON_DEMAND` environment variable to the `global` stage in the `.magento.env.yaml` file: